simon-donike/Remote-Sensing-SRGAN/README.md

 #### Example Validation Image
 ![Experiment 5 Example Image](resources/spot6stratTiemDeltaSen2Spectrum_val.png)

-## Experiment 6: SPOT6 Dataset - Interpoalted Version - Stratiefied Data by Land Cover Classification - Maximum Time Delta of 10 days - Normalization
+## Experiment 6: SPOT6 Dataset - Interpolated Version - Stratiefied Data by Land Cover Classification - Maximum Time Delta of 10 days - Normalization
 #### Description
 Continued training from Experiment 4 checkpoint.
 Now, the data is linearilly srtetched by dividing by 3000 in the Sen2 spectrum, then transformed to -1..+1.
 #### PSNR and SSIM Results